Charlie Sexton: Other activity

 Sexton had a bit part in the Richard Linklater film Boyhood, released in 2014 to near-universal acclaim.
-(The Guardian ranked it at No. 3 on its 2019 list of the top 100 films of the 20th century.)
+(The Guardian ranked it at No. 3 on its 2019 list of the top 100 films of the 21st century.)
 In 2018, Sexton appeared in the documentary film Carmine Street Guitars and played Townes Van Zandt in the movie Blaze.
 Also in 2018 he produced the album Writing Wrongs for the Last Knife Fighter at Arlyn Studios in Austin, Texas.
 He has also played on guitar on the last two Jack Ingram records.

 Sexton appeared with Chuck Prophet during the latter's 2019 European tour, covering selections from the Rolling Stones' Some Girls album.

-Sexton joined Elvis Costello & the Imposters on their Hello Again 2021 US tour, and continued the association on the band's Boy Named If, and Other Favorites 2022 tour as well.
+Sexton joined Elvis Costello & the Imposters on their Hello Again 2021 U.S. tour, and continued the association on the band's Boy Named If, and Other Favorites 2022 tour as well.

 Sexton appeared on the 75th birthday celebration for David Bowie, produced by former Bowie keyboard player Mike Garson, on January 8, 2022.

 In January 2022, the Arc Angels reunited to play four shows in Texas, with Eric Holden replacing Tommy Shannon on bass.

+In April 2023, Sexton played at Willie Nelson's 90th birthday celebration at the Hollywood Bowl, playing "Remember Me" with Edie Brickell.